Frequently Asked Questions

 What is the Hybrid Log Home?

-What quality materials are used?
+What quality materials are used in a log home kit?

 Quality materials are a way of life at Ward Cedar Log Homes.
 As America's first manufacturer, the quality lesson was learned early on.
 Today you can look at Ward homes that are more than 100 years old and the quality of the construction and materials still shine through.
 High quality components add expected value to your Ward Cedar Log Home.
 With every item, product quality, maintenance requirements and company services have been considered.
 We want your Ward Cedar Log Home to provide you with many years of trouble-free service value you can count on!